jmessmer/angular-vs/README.md

 ### ag-Grid

 [ag-Grid](https://www.ag-grid.com) is a grid designed to perform smoothly with millions of records.
-No specific configuration required.  ag-Grid has Virtual Scroll and Inifinite Scroll.
+No specific configuration required.  ag-Grid supports both Virtual Scroll and Inifinite Scroll.

 [Edit on StackBlitz ⚡️](https://stackblitz.com/edit/angular-vs)